 Thanks in part to that flexibility, a degree in ecology and evolutionary biology lends itself well to careers across the board—from ecologists working in the field, to zoologists working with captive animals, to botanists working in a lab, to environmental educators working with children to inspire a love of the outdoors.

 At CU Boulder, the undergraduate program in Ecology and Evolutionary Biology is a thriving, inspiring hub housing passionate students and faculty who are engaged in many different applications and projects relating to their areas of curiosity and expertise.
-Because of that, the department is one of the best in the world, with the undergraduate program ranking #24 in the world, according to the most recent US News and World Reports rankings, the overall department ranking #33 in the world by different metrics, and CU Boulder's "Earth and Environmental Sciences" research, more broadly, ranking #9 among all institutions in the world by Nature Index.
+Because of that, the department is one of the best in the world, ranking #4 in the United States and #13 in the world according to the newest rankings from the Academic Ranking of World Universities, and the undergraduate program, in particular, ranking #24 in the world.
+CU Boulder's "Earth and Environmental Sciences" research, more broadly, ranking #9 among all institutions in the world by Nature Index.

 In addition, the department has a number of excellent and award-winning faculty, including, but not limited to, two Professors of Distinction, a number of Highly Cited Researchers, and numerous Entomological Society of America, Fulbright, American Association for the Advancement of Science and Guggenheim fellows.

 The Department of Ecology and Evolutionary Biology is internationally recognized in several areas of research, including behavior, genetics, morphology and systematics.
 Roughly half of the faculty in the department focus on the adaptation and functioning of organisms in the context of environment, while the other half study higher levels of organization, including populations, communities and ecosystems.